 Research shows that these efforts are paying off.
 According to the CVE data mentioned above, Drupal has the least number of incidents to market-share ratio when compared to WordPress and Joomla.

-Please note that WordPress refers to add-ons as “plugins,” Joomla as “extensions,” and Drupal as “modules.”
+Please note that HubSpot refers to add-ons as “apps,” WordPress as “plugins,” Joomla as “extensions,” and Drupal as “modules.”

 With the largest collection of plugins and themes available for download, WordPress offers hundreds of possibilities for customizing the design and functionality of a site.